aarongilly/aarongilly.github.io/_gillespedia/diagrams-as-code.md

 How do you choose?

-### Specific diagram type coverage
+### Specific diagram type or feature coverage

 PlantUML covers more of the UML Core Diagrams.
 Mermaid offers Requirement diagrams (from SysML).
 If you absolutely **need** to make Activity Diagrams, PlantUML is your only choice.

+Mermaid takes a more **lean** approach when it comes to adding features.
+On the whole, PlantUML offers features (e.g. native "Notes" on diagrams, like the note on the last diagram above).

 ### Ease-of-implementation in your environment

 Depending on *where* you want to use your diagrams, you shouldn’t fight what’s easiest.
 Check out the compatibility table here (which I probably won’t maintain over time).

+### Syntactic Preferences

+One diagramming method may be your preferred syntax.
+Sequence diagrams are (or at least *can be*) the same syntax for both, but they take very different approaches for things like simple flowcharts.
+Mermaid's syntax feels less daunting to me.
+Mermaid code blocks are practically readable by themselves.
+PlantUML is a bit less intuitive, from my perspective.

-## Stylistic Preference
+### Stylistic Preferences

-Lastly, you might just prefer one diagramming platforms code syntax or diagrams over the other.
+Lastly, you might just prefer one the look of platform's diagrams over the other.
 Going into this article I heavily favored Mermaid.
 Now I’m firmly on the fence.
+PlantUML diagrams are less "aesthetic", but perhaps this makes them more *readable*.
+The bolder, higher contrast default for PlantUML looks a bit clunkier, but also easier to parse.

 Some use cases I like Mermaid, some I like PlantUML...

 ...What we need is [a third diagramming platform that covers both their use cases](https://xkcd.com/927)!